FirebirdRobotics/Polyphemus2019/README.md

 Robot Template Type: Command-Based

 ## Current Code Location:
-The current code is located in the bin directory
+The current code is located in the bin directory, not the src directory (src directory is not updated)

 control ideas for now: